 I wrote some stuff.
 It’s pretty hilarious, but it’s filled with in-jokes.
 It’s pretty refined degeneracy and not for the likes of you.
 You should probably stick to your adult coloring books, fifth edition D&D rulebook, and other sad little past times.
 But if you think you’ve got the dangly janglies to survive a brush with greatness, plonk down that cabbage and brace yourself for impact.

 Tired of Marvel’s hamfisted attempts to shoehorn SJW tropes and bizarro-world philosophy into your superhero stories?
 Tire no more, because the Ultimate Victim is ready to take that SJW dial and crank it up to one point twenty-one giga-whines of intensity.
-When the dark forces of logic, reason, hard work, and Western civilization, The Ultimate Victim will be there to stand strong in the face of reality and shout down the oppressive nature of expectations, healthy attitudes, and normality.
+When the dark forces of logic, reason, hard work, and Western civilization threaten to improve the lives of everyone in the world, The Ultimate Victim will be there to stop them by standing strong in the face of reality and shout down the oppressive nature of expectations, healthy attitudes, and normality.

 The freshest voice in science fiction and fantasy is back with this epic tale of a magic alien on earth.
 It features all of the best aspects of Hugo Award winning fiction.
 Smug self-righteousness?
 Check!
 Serviceable writing?
 Check!
 Political check boxes?
 Check!
 Clever ironic detachment and an utter lack of morality?
 Oh hell check yeah!
 The prose rolls like Damon Knight ate a copy of Edgar Rice Burroughs and dumped the resulting bowel movement all over James Blish’s chest, complete with all of the Clarion Workshop wankery you’ve come to expect from people who wave silver rockets around.